 - Diabetes Testimonials

-There are currently an estimated 750,000 people in the UK who have diabetes, but don’t yet know it - you could be one of them.
+Current estimations suggest that up to 700,000 people in the UK have diabetes but don’t yet know it - you could be one of them.

 Diabetes is serious.
 If left untreated it can lead to blindness, kidney disease, heart attacks and other life-threatening complications.
 But the good news is that if you spot your diabetes early you can greatly reduce the risk of serious health damage.